gyrostable/dynamic-rateprovider/README.md

 Use `forge test`.
 This is a fork test and you need `BASE_RPC_URL` in `.env`.

+Since we're testing a lot of variants, the tests have some inheritance structure:
+- `TesterBase` is the base contract from which everyone inherits.
+This contains some tests already that are then inherited.
+Every test has one simulated pool attached to itself.
+- `TesterBaseBalV2` and `TesterBaseBalV3` are the base contracts for all Balancer v2 and Balancer v3 tests.
+- `test/*.t.sol` derive from these.

 ## Deployment & Operation

 ### Common for Balancer V2 and V3